All Products

 Usage notes

-How to view the version of cloud-controller-manager
+Expand to view the method for checking the version of cloud-controller-manager:

 Use the console

 1. Log on to the ACK console.
-In the left-side navigation pane, click Clusters.
+In the left navigation pane, click Clusters.

-2. On the Clusters page, find the cluster that you want to manage and click its name.
-In the left-side navigation pane, choose Operations > Add-ons.
+2. On the Clusters page, find the one you want to manage and click its name.
+In the left navigation pane, click Add-ons.

-Use kubectl (applicable to ACK dedicated clusters)
+Use kubectl (for ACK dedicated clusters only)

 kubectl get pod -n kube-system -o yaml|grep image:|grep cloud-con|uniq